Longmores Fixed Fee Debt Recovery Scheme

 |Statutory Demand (individuals, though you can use for companies)||none||£150 to serve||£200||£350|

 £990 Official Receiver Deposit

 £1,600 Official Receiver Deposit

-We try to provide a quick turnaround, but many of the processes set out above are in the hands of the courts and can vary from court to court across the country.
-Our estimate of the time typically required for the steps outlined in the scheme, from receipt of instructions unless otherwise indicated, is as follows:
+- We try to provide a quick turnaround, but many of the processes set out above are in the hands of the courts, which can themselves vary over time and across the country.
+Our estimate of the time required for the steps outlined in the scheme, from receipt of instructions unless otherwise indicated, is as follows:

 |Receiving response to LBA||10 days (company), one month (individuals)|

 |Applying for judgment||14 days from service, 28 if debtor files acknowledgment of service|

 |Completing enforcement action involving warrant, writ or attachment of earnings||5 weeks|

 |Completing other enforcement action||10 weeks|